vedantvbarve/emirati-personas-streamlit/README.md

 The app is designed for flexibility, supporting both structured (bulk) and free-form (chat) interactions, and maintains full conversational context throughout the session.

-**Update:** The app now features enhanced personalization and streamlined setup workflows to deliver more tailored interactions.
+**Update:** The application now features enhanced personalization and streamlined setup workflows to deliver more tailored interactions.

 ---